Wuhan Metro: History

 A revised and more detailed construction plan was accepted by the NDRC on January 31, 2011.
 The plan specified the city's plan to complete construction on Line 3, 4, 6, 7, and 8 before 2017.
 Beginning on March 1, Line 1 subdivided its fare zones from 3 to 5 and lowered maximum fare per ride from 5 CNY to 4 CNY.
 Wuhan Tong cardholders will receive a 20 percent discount on single ride fares.
 On April 9, Line 1 welcomed its 100,000,000th customer, who was awarded a one-year pass to the Metro.
 On September 9, preliminary designs on Line 4, phase 2 (Hanyang segment) was approved by HDRC.

 On February 17, 2012, the NDRC accepted a feasibility report on Line 3, phase 1, the fourth line in Wuhan Metro's grid and the first to cross the Han River, connecting the boroughs of Hankou and Hanyang.
 A feasibility report to Line 6—the second Hankou-Hanyang connection—was also approved by the NDRC on December 21, 2012.
 Seven days later, Line 2 entered revenue service, connecting some of the most populated areas of Hankou, Wuchang, and the Optics Valley.

 On April 12, 2013, the NDRC granted acceptance to a feasibility report of Line 8, phase 1, which connects Hankou and Wuchang via the Second Yangtze River Bridge corridor.
 Construction began in June 2013 and was completed in December 2017.

+On 25 December 2018, the National Development and Reform Commission approved Wuhan's fourth-phase urban rail transit construction plan for 2019–2024, comprising projects with a total planned route length of 198.4 kilometres.

 On 23 January 2020, the entire metro network was shut down, along with all other public transport in the city, including national railway and air travel, in an effort to control the spread of the COVID-19 pandemic in Hubei.

 On 28 March 2020, six lines (Line 1, 2, 3, 4, 6, 7) resumed operations, after a two-month lockdown.
 On 8 April 2020, Line 8 Phase 1 resumed operations.
 On 22 April 2020, Line 8 Phase 3, Line 11, Yangluo line resumed operations.